 Does the firm have experience seeing a project through from conception to fruition?
 Can they walk you through all six project phases in chronological order?
 Hint: Schematic Design, Design Development, Construction Documents, Bidding/Negotiation, Construction Administration, and Punchlist.

 Better yet, do you get a choice of working with one of those contractors or another one altogether?
 It says something very important about a firm that they have developed a strong relationship with a team of builders, electricians, plumbers, etc. This network is critical.
-However, you should be afforded the flexibility of working with whomever you feel most comfortable.
+However, you should also be afforded the flexibility of working with whomever you feel most comfortable.

 7. Communication and Organization:

 Your designer must be a good communicator and expertly organized.
-There are literally hundreds and hundreds of details with even a modest project.
+There are literally hundreds and hundreds of details with even a modest-size project.
 You need a professional who can stay on top of all of this and who will keep you in the loop.
 For starters, you can ask, “How will I be involved during the course of the project?”